-1967 marked Canada's 100th birthday, and money flowed in from various levels of government.
+1967 marked Canada's 100th birthday and money flowed in from various levels of government.
 The people of Terrace wanted a Swimming Pool and Recreation Centre.
 Twenty teens fund-raised with a walkathon, collecting an agreed amount of money per mile.
 We jumped, sang and kept moving under the hot sun on the road to Kitimat, 40 miles away.
 Around midnight, six of us were driven home in a van.
-I remember trying to wiggle my toes the following morning, even though they felt stiff.
+I remember trying to wiggle my toes the following morning, even they felt stiff.
 In 1972, as completion of the pool drew near, they offered free lessons for people wishing to work at the pool; they would pay \$4 per hour, and all you needed was your Senior Red Cross badge.
-I trained for several months and received my Red Cross Teaching Certificate.
+I trained for months and received my Red Cross Teaching Certificate at the Lakelse Hotsprings where I had taken lessons as a child.